-Students applying to the MML/NCNR SURF program are offered two programmatic choices: Chemical/Biochemical Sciences, or Materials Science (which includes projects at the NCNR), and Computational Materials Science (new this year).
+Students applying to the MML/NCNR SURF program are offered three programmatic choices: Chemical/Biochemical Sciences, or Materials Science (which includes projects at the NCNR), and Computational Materials Science (new this year).

 Projects change every year according to MML/NCNR research needs.
 Click here to see examples of SURF student project titles from recent years.

 Complete information about the program and application process is available on the NIST/SURF home page.